Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description states when to use the tool: 'before adding tools, autonomy, or subagents'.
-This provides clear context but does not explicitly mention when not to use it or name alternatives.
+The description explicitly states when to use the tool ('before adding tools, autonomy, or subagents'), providing clear context for its application.
+It does not, however, mention when not to use it or list alternative tools, so it lacks explicit exclusions.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.